cmusatyalab/openrtist/README.md

 MODEL PATH <gabriel-repo>/server/oprtist/openrtist_<client_type>/models/
 FINISHED INITIALISATION
 ```
-#### 3. Run a python or mobile client using source code at gabriel-client-style-(client_type).
+#### 4. Run a python or mobile client using source code at gabriel-client-style-(client_type), or the Android client from the Google Play Store.
-Make sure to change IP address of GABRIEL_IP variable at src/edu/cmu/cs/gabriel/Const.java for the android client and config.py for the python client
+Make sure to change IP address of GABRIEL_IP variable at src/edu/cmu/cs/gabriel/Const.java for the android client and config.py for the python client.

+The prebuilt Android client from the Play Store provides an interface to add a server with a custom IP address.

 ## Credits